 - Report: Behavioral Guide to Experience Design.
 This report explains how people actually make decisions (hint: it’s not always rational!) and offers advice on how to design interactions that appeal to customers’ intuitive thinking.

-- Humanizing Digital Interactions.
+- Report: Humanizing Digital Interactions.
 This report introduces the Human Conversational Model, which decodes what makes for a successful person-to-person interaction, and suggests ways to apply those insights to digital interactions.
 Also, see the Human Conversational Model infographic.

 Here is some additional content about Customer Connectedness:

 - Report: The Customer Journeys That Matter The Most June 2018

 - Report: What Happens After a Good or Bad Experience, 2018 June 2018

 - Mastering Customer Experience Metrics (Infographic) May 2018